 There are some rare cases where you can file your answer beyond the time limit stated in the summons.
 However, you must ask permission from the judge presiding over the summoning court to extend your deadline.

 To get permission from the judge, you have to make a legal movement to file a motion to submit your response late.
 Don’t know how to do that?
 That’s where a criminal defense lawyer comes in.

-Hire a Baton Rouge Area Criminal Defense Lawyer for Your Court Case
+Hire a Louisiana Criminal Defense Lawyer for Your Court Case

 Responding to a summons is required any time you receive a summons and complaint.
 If you fail to reply in a timely manner, your case may be decided against you with no option to appeal.
 Or the court may put out a warrant for your arrest.

 Can’t afford to deal with the fall out of failing to answer your summons?
 Call Carl Barkemeyer, Baton Rouge area criminal defense lawyer, today.
-Carl Barkemeyer, Criminal Defense Attorney can help to make sure these negative consequences don’t happen to you if you receive a summons or a complaint.
+Barkemeyer Law Firm can help to make sure these negative consequences don’t happen to you if you receive a summons or a complaint.
 You can learn more about our Baton Rouge law firm below or contact us at your convenience.
 You can also view all of our practice areas on this page here.